Owned by ByteDance (Private; valued at ~$330B+, secondary trades near $480-500B)

 Who owns TikTok?

-TikTok was built by ByteDance, founded by Zhang Yiming in 2016 (CEO Shou Zi Chew).
-After years of US pressure, a US joint venture closed on 22 January 2026 in which Oracle, Silver Lake and MGX took 80.1% of the US business while ByteDance retained 19.9%.
-ByteDance has been valued around $330B+, with secondary trades nearer $480-500B.
+TikTok was built by ByteDance, founded by Zhang Yiming in 2016 (global CEO Shou Zi Chew).
+After years of US pressure, the TikTok USDS Joint Venture closed on 22 January 2026: Oracle, Silver Lake and MGX each hold a 15% managing stake (45% combined), other existing ByteDance investors (Susquehanna, Dragoneer, Michael Dell's family office and others) hold about 30.1%, and ByteDance retained 19.9% — just under the divest-or-ban law's 20% cap.
+Adam Presser, TikTok's former head of operations and trust & safety, was named CEO of the new US entity; Chew remains global CEO and sits on its board.
+ByteDance overall has been valued around $330B+, with secondary trades nearer $480-500B.

 Why is TikTok banned in some countries?

 Governments cite data-privacy and national-security concerns over ByteDance's Chinese ownership.
 India banned TikTok outright in 2020, costing it roughly 200M users overnight.
-The US forced a divest-or-ban law that culminated in the 80.1% JV closing in January 2026, and the EU continues DSA probes even after Project Texas moved US data to Oracle.
+The US forced a divest-or-ban law that culminated in the JV closing in January 2026 — Oracle, Silver Lake and MGX taking 45% combined (15% each), other existing ByteDance investors holding 30.1%, and ByteDance keeping 19.9% — and the EU continues DSA probes even after Project Texas moved US data to Oracle.

 How does TikTok's algorithm make money?